Philadelphia Grandparents Rights Lawyer

-A grandparent has no general, absolute right to Custody or Visitation of a grandchild.
+A grandparent has no general, absolute right to either Custody or Visitation of a grandchild.
 This is the bad news.
-The good news is that there is applicable law to grant a grandparent custody or visitation under certain circumstances, to be reviewed and determined by the court.
-If you are a grandparent and you believe that you have a legitimate interest in custody or visitation of your grandchild, call the Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation.
-We will discuss your situation and advise you as to your rights and probability of success.
+The good news is that there is applicable law to grant a grandparent custody or visitation under certain circumstances, following the revision and determination of the court.
+If you are a grandparent and you believe that you have a legitimate interest in custody or visitation of your grandchild, call The Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation.
+We will discuss your situation and advise you regarding your rights and probability of success.
 Our passionate family law attorneys are dedicated to pursuing the best interests of you and your grandchild.

-Grandparents' right to primary custody of grandchildren is governed by section 5313(b) of the Pennsylvania Domestic Relations Code.
+Grandparents’ right to primary custody of grandchildren is governed by section 5313(b) of the Pennsylvania Domestic Relations Code.
 The statute clearly illustrates a tremendously high legal standard by which to remove children from the custody of their biological parents and grant custody to the grandparents.
 There is a very strict standard and each prong must be met so that the court can rule in the grandparents favor.
-Beyond the typical standard of "best interests of the child", the evidentiary standard consists of the following:
+Beyond the ever-present standard of “the best interests of the child,” the evidentiary standard consists of the following:

-•(3) the grandchildren must have either, (a) lived with the grandparents for at least 12 months where the grandparent assumed the mantle of acting as the grandchild's parents, or (b) been declared dependent due to parental abuse or neglect, or (c) are believed to be at risk due to parental abuse, neglect, or drug/alcohol issues of the parent.
+- The grandchildren must have either, (a) lived with the grandparents for at least 12 months where the grandparent assumed the mantle of acting as the grandchild’s parents, or (b) been declared dependent due to parental abuse or neglect, or (c) are believed to be at risk due to parental abuse, neglect, or drug/alcohol issues of the parent

-It is vital that as the grandparent you be able to meet all three prongs of this standard if you wish to win a contested matter against the parents.
-The standard is both strict and high, but this is reasonable and necessary given the gravity of such a petition
+It is essential that as the grandparent you be able to meet all three prongs of this standard if you wish to win a contested matter against the parents.
+The standard is both strict and high, but this is reasonable and necessary when given the gravity of such a petition

 Grandparents’ rights to visitation are governed by Section 5301 of the Pennsylvania Custody and Grandparents Visitation Act.
 Visitation is permitted so long as:

-•(3) the child lived with the grandparent for a period of at least 12 consecutive months.
+- The child lived with the grandparent for a period of at least 12 consecutive months

 Why Do I Need an Attorney?